Nursing Transfer Applicants

 Entry into the Program

 Students are only able to enroll in the Fall semester (Spring semester entry is not allowed).
-Students will enter the program with the incoming First-Year cohort.
+Students will be entered into the Sophomore cohort, based on space available.

-If space permits, students may enter into the Sophomore cohort.
-Applicants must have completed all of the prerequisite nursing courses from a regionally accredited college to be considered for entry into the Sophomore cohort:
+Applicants must have completed all of the prerequisite nursing courses from a regionally accredited college to be considered for entry into the Nursing program:

 General Courses